snehilvj/dmc-docs/docs/autocomplete/autocomplete.md

 ### Change dropdown z-index

 ```python
 dmc.Autocomplete(comboboxProps={"zIndex": 1000})
 ```

 ### Inside Popover

-To use `Select` inside popover, you need to set `withinPortal=False`:
+To use `Autocomplete` inside popover, you need to set `withinPortal=False`:

 .. exec::docs.autocomplete.popover

 ### Clearable

-Set `clearable` prop to enable clearing selected values.
+Set `clearable` prop to display the clear button in the right section.
+The button is not displayed when:

+- The component does not have a value
+- The component is disabled
+- The component is read only

 .. exec::docs.autocomplete.clearable